+SHEETS

-- SHEETS - Fix the sheets to the gennaker clews. - Thread the sheets around the outside of the stay and of the shrouds and over the jack-lines. - Fasten the sheet return blocks to the bolts.
+- Fix the sheets to the gennaker clews. - Thread the sheets around the outside of the stay and of the shrouds and over the jack-lines. - Fasten the sheet return blocks to the bolts. - Lead the sheets back to the Genoa sheet winches.